hello-robot/stretch_hardware_guides/docs/battery_maintenance_guide_re2.md

 It is possible for Stretch's batteries to become damaged due to repeated deep discharge.
 If the robot has continued issues maintaining a charge we recommend attempting the following procedure:

+**CAUTION: The repair cycle procedure requires you to do a repair  cycle on one battery at a time, which means you need to unplug each  battery, perform the repair, and then repeat the process on the other  battery.
+If you fail to repeat the procedure on the other battery, there is a potential risk that high amounts of current may flow from the  repaired battery to the other one, causing damage to both the battery  and the system.**

-1. Turn off the robot power switch and detach the charger from the robot
+1. Turn off the robot power switch
-2. Place charger in SUPPLY Mode
-3. Attach the charger and allow robot to charge for 4-8 hours
+2. Attach the charger to the robot and set it to 12V AGM mode.
+Allow the robot to fully charge
+3. Detach the charger from the robot
+4. Unplug 1 battery from the robot.
+For guidance on how to access the battery connectors, please contact Hello Robot support: support@hello-robot.com
+5. Attach the charger and place it in REPAIR mode
-4. Place the charger in REPAIR mode
+6. Place the charger in REPAIR mode
-5. Allow robot to charge until the repair cycle completes and the charger returns to standby - up to 4 hours
+7. Wait until the repair cycle has completed and the charger returns to standby - up to 4 hours
-6. Place the charger back in 12V AGM mode and allow batteries to charger to 100%
+8. Repeat steps 3 to 6 for the second battery

 ### Replacing Damaged Batteries